worikgh/novation_lpx/lpx_manager/README.md

 ### Demo

 In the `demo` directory is a Perl script to run `lpx_manager`.
-It has all the files, including compiled binaries in that directory.
+It has all the files, including compiled binaries (for Raspberry PI) in that directory.
+It does depend on [yoshimi](https://yoshimi.sourceforge.io/) being installed.

+The main file is `lpx_manager.pl` and it shoud be enough to get you started.

 The MIDI connections must be edited by hand because `yoshimi` connects itself tto the LPX directly.
-Use a MIDI editor (like [qjackctl](https://qjackctl.sourceforge.io/) to clean up the MIDI otherwise there will be two notes playing for each pad.
+Use a MIDI editor (like [qjackctl](https://qjackctl.sourceforge.io/)) to clean up the MIDI otherwise there will be two notes playing for each pad.

+The compiled binaries (`lpx_manager` and `lpx_mode`) must be moved into `demo` directory by hand.